-Occasionally, a chest x-ray or CT scan may reveal an unexpected abnormality in the lung.
-Doctors may use terms like spot, lesion, mass or nodule to describe these abnormalities in the lungs.
-While cancer is a possibility that everyone fears, most of these lung spots are due to other causes, such as infections, noncancerous growths or even blood vessel abnormalities.
+Occasionally a chest x-ray or computed tomography (CT) scan will reveal an unexpected abnormality in one or both lungs.
+Doctors may use terms like spot, lesion, mass or nodule to describe these abnormalities.
+While cancer is a possibility that everyone fears, most lung spots have other causes, such as infections, noncancerous growths or even blood vessel abnormalities.

 Video of the Day

-Whether a tumor originates in the lung or spreads there from another location in the body, cancer is the most serious and potentially life-threatening cause of spots on the lungs.
-The implications for treatment and survival when cancer is found in the lungs run the gamut.
-A single, small cancer that originated in the lung and has not yet spread elsewhere may be very treatable.
-Multiple, large growths in both lungs that represent the spread of cancer from another site in the body are more difficult to treat.
+Cancer is the most serious and potentially life-threatening cause of spots on the lungs.
+The cancer may begin in a lung or it may spread to one or both lungs from another location in the body.
+Treatment and survival after being diagnosed with lung cancer vary greatly.
+A single, small cancer that originated in a lung and has not yet spread elsewhere may be very treatable.
+Multiple, large growths in both lungs arising from cancer that spread from another body region are more difficult to treat.

 A variety of other conditions may also cause spots on the lungs, including blood vessel abnormalities or autoimmune diseases like rheumatoid arthritis.
 Some are harmless while others are very serious.

 Radiologists frequently comment on the appearance of lung spots to help your doctor make decisions about the need for further investigations.
 At times, the radiologist will indicate that a spot looks like it is due to an insignificant condition that requires no further testing, such as scar tissue from a previous infection.
 In other instances, the radiologist may recommend additional investigations to determine the exact cause, such as blood tests, other imaging tests or a biopsy.
 Your doctor will also use other factors to determine whether you need further testing, such as whether you have symptoms, are a past or current smoker or have been exposed to certain infectious diseases or toxic substances.
 Past or current medical conditions, such as cancer or autoimmune diseases, will also be considered.